Atopsxv/Learn-Tech/README.md

 - [Why avoid using random custom OSes & what can you do to be more safe?](avoid-customos-link.md)

 - Use a tool called [ventoy]() to boot multible isos off your usb.
-Use instead of any other iso file boot tool such as rufus as you need multiple usbs for rufus.
+Use instead of any other iso file boot tool such as rufus as you need multiple usbs for them.

 - [Debloating & having the perfect phone](https://youtu.be/MFbXFG2xDJI?si=1Dh7paiS4QnOl4OZ) by [ChrisTitusTech.](https://youtube.com/ChrisTitusTech)